ohms83/BlackTowerAssignment/README.md

 - Unreal Engine 4.27.2
 - Microsoft Visual Studio 2022 (already tested with the version 2019)

+## Control
+Press 'G' button to throw the grenade.

 ## Change List
 ### PlayerPawn BP
 - Added a new `ThrowGrenade` and `ServerThrowGrenade` functions.